-At the end of fiscal years 2019, the District's investment in capital assets amounted to \$20,117,963 (net of accumulated depreciation).
-This investment in capital assets includes land, land rights, transmission and distribution systems, wells, tanks, reservoirs, pumps, buildings and structures, equipment, vehicles and construction-in-process, etc. There were numerous capital asset additions and deletions in fiscal year 2019.
-The capital asset deletions were a result of the damages caused by the Camp Fire.
+At the end of fiscal years 2021, the District's investment in capital assets amounted to \$26,430,199 (net of accumulated depreciation).
+This investment in capital assets includes land, land rights, transmission and distribution systems, wells, tanks, reservoirs, pumps, buildings and structures, equipment, vehicles and construction-in-process, etc. There were numerous capital asset additions in fiscal year 2021.